 Protect Your Investments

-Regardless of what you’re investing into, you have to learn how to protect your investment.
+Regardless of what you’re investing in, you have to learn how to protect your investment.
 When investing in crypto, the best way to maximize your profit is to not lose them first.

 There are sooo many scams happening on a daily basis in the crypto world targetting newbies like us.
 And the best way to protect our hard-earned money is to learn a variety of ways to protect our investments.

-Since crypto trading and investing is being done online.
+Since crypto trading and investing are being done online.
 There are some basic measures that you can do to maximize your protection.

 - Use hardware wallets such as Ledger and Trezor, etc.